 Criteria Level 0 - Waiver + OS Change Level 1 - Waiver + Workaround Level 2 - Waiver Hardware BSA compliant?
 No. Major failures, resolved with OS change No. Major failures, resolved with workarounds Mostly yes, some failures Firmware BBR compliant?
 Mostly yes.
 Some or no failures Mostly yes.
 Some or no failures Mostly yes.
 Some or no failures Hardware or Firmware workarounds?
 Not possible, or inadequate solution.
 An OS change is required instead.
 Required, provide good solution Not needed Impacts "just works" goal?
 Yes.
 Must be resolved with an OS change With workaround, no impacts No Impacts user experience?
 Yes.
 Must be contained with an OS change With workaround, impacts are minimal or contained (with workaround) Minimal or contained OS changes needed?
 Yes, required to enable "just works" goal and resolve user experience issues.
 Based on upstream or public OS builds.
 Optional.
 OS changes can be used, for example, to remove the need for the workaround, add missing drivers or SoC support.
 No Existing OS distros work?
 No, or less than two Yes, two or more work with workaround Yes, two or more, typically more Future OS distros work?
 Yes, some, two or more work with OS changes Yes, most work with or without workaround Yes, most Future Hardware resolves issue?
 Possible, not required.
 Partner committed to BSA Possible, not required.
 Partner committed to BSA Possible, not required.
 Partner committed to BSA Waiver type Public waiver issued to partner.
-Partner may request confidential waiver instead for ES band.
 Public errata describing issues and future path published on Arm SystemReady Certification List.
 Public waiver issued to partner.
-Partner may request confidential waiver instead for ES band.
-Partner documentation of workarounds, public or NDA to end customers, are needed.
-Confidential waiver issued to partner.
-No public documentation needed.
+Partner documentation of workarounds, public or NDA to end customers, are required.